harryhanYuhao/argentum/docs/devel.md

 Screen will show the approipriate portion of the buffer with auxillary informations; pressing key will modify the buffer accordingly, orchange the way how the textbuffer is presented on screen.

 The cursor position is the position of the cursor on screen; with the upper left corner being 1,1.
 The x, y position of the cursor are stored in the global variable `E.cx`, `E.cy`.
-The current position of the cursor is equivalent to `\x1b[1+E.cx; E.cyH.
+The current position of the cursor is equivalent to `\x1b[1+E.cx; E.cyH`.

 ## Screen-Curosr-Text Interaction

+The cursor textbuffer position (CTP) is the position of the cursor in the textbuffer.

+The cursor textbuffer position is the base for cursor screen position (CSP).
+Textbuffer is edited based on CTP, and CTP may be changed accordingly.
+The cursor screen position is modified according to CTP.
+Finally, the cursor is renderred onto the screen with its CSP.

+CTP is setted to (0,0), at initialisation.

 ## Globle Variables